 * j.pearson-stuttard@imperial.ac.uk

+Acknowledgements

+This investigation was performed as part of the Food-PRICE (Policy Review and Intervention Cost-Effectiveness) Project.

 Abstract

 Background

 Sodium consumption is a modifiable risk factor for higher blood pressure and cardiovascular disease (CVD).
 The United States (US) Food & Drug Administration (FDA) has proposed voluntary sodium reduction goals targeting processed and commercially prepared foods.
 We aimed to quantify the potential health and economic impact of this policy.